Daylight Saving Time in Contentstack

 While scheduling an entry or a release for publishing/unpublishing, you select the Publish Later sub-option.
 You are required to select the date and time of publishing along with the timezone.
 As soon as you select a timezone where DST is applicable, you will see a help text at the bottom of the textbox that highlights the effective publishing date, time, and timezone along with DST adjustments.
 The effective publishing date specifies the publishing date in local time for the user publishing the entry.

-So, for example, if you set the date and time as ‘July 15, 2020, 5:00 PM Pacific Daylight Time’, it will show a help text indicating ‘Effective publishing date in local time: Jul 16, 2020, 05:30 AM IST’.
+So, for example, if you're setting the date and time as ‘July 15, 2020, 5:00 PM Pacific Daylight Time’, it will show a help text indicating ‘Effective publishing date in local time: Jul 16, 2020, 05:30 AM IST’.
 The effective publishing date highlights the corresponding Indian Standard Time at which the entry will be published.

-This ensures that the user is always clearly notified if there is any change in the selected time.
+This ensures that the user is always clearly notified if there is any change in the selected time settings.
 There is never any confusion around date and time when DST is observed.

 Learn how to schedule publish or unpublish entries when the timezone selected follows Daylight Saving Time (DST).